asalber/asalber.github.io/statistics/exercises/discrete_random_variables.md

 ## Exercise 6

-The probability of having an adverse reaction to a vaccine is 0.001.
-If 2000 persons are vaccinated, what is the probability of having some adverse reaction?
+The probability of suffering an adverse reaction to a vaccine is 0.001.
+If 2000 persons are vaccinated, what is the probability of suffering some adverse reaction?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">
-Naming $X$ to the number of adverse reactions, $P(X\geq 1)=0.8648$.
+Let $X$ be the number of adverse reactions, $P(X\geq 1)=0.8648$.
 </div>

 ## Exercise 7

-The average number of calls per minute that arrive to a telephone switchboard is 120.
+The average number of calls per minute received by a telephone switchboard is 120.

 1. What is the probability of receiving less than 4 calls in 2 seconds?
 2. What is the probability of receiving at least 3 calls in 3 seconds?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">
-1. Naming $X$ to the number of calls in 2 seconds, $P(X<4)=0.4335$. <br/>
+1. Let $X$ be the number of calls in 2 seconds, $P(X<4)=0.4335$. <br/>
-2. Naming $Y$ to the number of calls in 3 seconds, $P(X\geq 3)= 0.938$.
+2. Let $Y$ be the number of calls in 3 seconds, $P(X\geq 3)= 0.938$.
 </div>

 ## Exercise 8

 A test contains 10 questions with 3 possible options each.
-For every question you win a point if you give the right answer and loss half a point if the answer is wrong.
+For every question you get a point if you give the right answer and lose half a point if the answer is wrong.
 A student knows the right answer for 3 of the 10 questions and answers the rest randomly.
 What is the probability of passing the exam?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">
-Naming $X$ to the number of correct answers in questions randomly answered, $P(X\geq 4)=0.1733$.
+Let $X$ be the number of correct answers in questions randomly answered, $P(X\geq 4)=0.1733$.
 </div>